How and when do you train ? Is a question I am often asked by pregnant, post natal, and #BFabSquad members who like me

 Please consult a certified pregnancy/post pregnancy trainer before commencing exercise during or after pregnancy.

-As a busy Mum of 3 children under 7 years I understand how challenging it can be to find time to yourself, let alone time to workout.
+As a busy Mum of 3 children I understand how challenging it can be to find time to yourself, let alone time to workout.
 I work, I clean my own house, I prepare all the meals for the family, I shop for all the groceries, I put my daughter down for naps and I also aim to spend quality time with my children and husband… plus fit in a bit of a social life somewhere.
 I have many balls in the air, like many other women.
 And yes I now have 3 kids at school, but I hate to break it too you…it is still busy !!

 My top 5 tips for fitting in exercise when you are a busy Mum :

 1. Do what you can- when you can : For example you might plan to do 30 minutes exercise but interruptions happen – if you only achieve 15 mins – that is ok.
-Don’t stress -it is better than nothing.
+Don’t stress – it all adds up !

 2. Schedule times for exercise that are achievable – use your diary to pencil in times that might work for example wake up 20 minutes earlier than usual when all the house is hopefully still asleep and give yourself 20 minutes of exercise.
 Just move – walk, run, yoga, stretch or do your own home program.
 Just like you do a menu plan, try an exercise plan !

 3. Consult a Certified Exercise Trainer – if you are only just getting back into exercise post baby it is important you have clearance from your Doctor prior to exercising.
 You need to also ensure you are exercising safely and effectively.
 The best way to achieve this is to consult a women’s health physio or pregnancy exercise specialist.
 Your trainer can also design you an effective program that suits your schedule (be it at home or the gym) – so don’t hesitate to contact me.